recommendsmart/opigno/modules/contrib/yasm/README.md

 REQUIREMENTS
 ------------

-This module requires Drupal 8 or Drupal 9 core.
+This module requires Drupal 8/9/10 core.

 INSTALLATION
 ------------

-To install the Yasm module for Drupal 8 or Drupal 9, run the following command: composer require drupal/yasm
+To install the Yasm module run the following command: composer require drupal/yasm

+You can also add yasm submodules using: composer require drupal/yasm_charts composer require drupal/yasm_blocks

 For further information, see:
 https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies